primer/react/docs/content/getting-started.md

 const Flex = require('@primer/components/lib/Flex')
 ```

-Note that the modules in the `lib` folder are CommonJS-style modules; if you're using ECMAScript modules (ESM) and a compatible module bundler, importing files individually from `lib` provides no benefit.
+Note that the modules in the `lib` folder are CommonJS-style modules; if you're using ESM and a compatible module bundler, importing files individually from `lib` provides no benefit.

 ### Peer dependencies